 TEN Legal predicts a surge in claims against employers in 2020/2021 where employees were placed on the furlough scheme and paid 80% of their salary without their agreement.
 It is a common misconception that the furlough scheme simply overrides the employment contract that you have with your staff; however this is untrue, and to deviate from the employment contract by paying your employee 80% (as opposed to 100%) would be a breach of contract unless it was formally agreed and accepted by your employee that they would be paid 80%.

 There may be other examples of the contract being breached as a result of adaptations made to accommodate the pandemic – such as the accrual and use of holiday, or where the job description has changed significantly from what was originally agreed without mutual consent.
 We have been made aware of cases where companies have made some roles redundant and distributed those activities to the workload of other employees – in some cases, these tasks are widely outside of the scope of their actual job role.

-A Settlement Agreement is not the same as redundancy, but is usually undertaken as part of a redundancy process and it protects the employer from claims for Breach of Contract being made against them at a later date.
+A Compromise / Settlement Agreement is not the same as redundancy, but is usually undertaken as part of a redundancy process and it protects the employer from claims for Breach of Contract being made against them at a later date.

 A Settlement / Compromise Agreement may also be used where an employer wishes to terminate a position without the correct notice period, to protect against future claims against them.

 The role of Settlement Agreements where a breach has not occurred

 A growing number of companies are opting to couple their redundancy or terminations process with Settlement Agreements even where no obvious breach has occurred in order to protect themselves on the off-chance something was missed which could result in a claim against them.

 This might be especially prudent for a small employer who has been handling their contracts and legal processes themselves without expert advice, and where it is likely that contractual breaches have occurred that they are not yet aware of, due to legal inexperience.